rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 Awesome!
 Login with the specified `harborAdminPassword`

 That's it!
-We've easily extended our fresh to TMC attached Kubernetes cluster with capabilities to serve certificate related issues, to serve Ingress as well as with the ability to provide a Enterprise Container Registry with features for image scanning (Clair) and image signing (Notary).
+We've easily extended our fresh to TMC attached Kubernetes cluster with capabilities to serve certificate related issues, to serve Ingress as well as with the ability to provide an Enterprise Container Registry with features for image scanning (Clair) and image signing (Notary).

 ### Optional: Detach Kubernetes Cluster